esilanna/Client_DW/README.md

 # Client Log Data Warehouse #
 ## A Data Warehouse made using MS SQL Server and a Star Schema Modeling Approach ##

- This Git Repo serves as a reource to recreate this project locally if you choose to do so :)
+ This Git Repo serves as an overview and reource to recreate this project locally if you choose to do so :)

 ⭐️ Disclaimer: Because I am operating on macOS & an Apple Chip, my MS SQL Server is running in a Docker Container ⭐️